The Hidden Treasures of the West Coast

 In the morning, grab a coffee at Storyville Coffee Company, Victrola Coffee Roasters or any other number of excellent coffee roasters in this renowned coffee-loving city.
-Your next destination is North Cascades National Park, a fantastic wilderness just over 2 hours away from Seattle.
+Your next destination is Bellingham, Washington en route to North Cascades National Park.
+Bellingham is an easy 90-minute drive north from Seattle, so you’ll be able to ease into your road trip.
+Stop for your first adventure and some unbeatable local food, then head into the fantastic wilderness of North Cascades National Park, just 30 minutes away.
 The park boasts 300 glaciers, 9000 feet of vertical relief and over 1600 species of plant species, much of it explorable through a wide network of backcountry trails.
 Highway 20 cuts through the width of the park, which makes for a beautiful drive.
 Much of the territory expands far to the north and south of the road, so one can gauge how much time they want to devote to exploring the park accordingly.

 Your next segment will take you over the Canadian border and into the lovely cities of Vancouver and Victoria.
 The most populous city in the province of British Columbia and the third most populous in all of Canada, Vancouver is a fantastic city with no shortage of things to do.
 As a major metropolitan area nestled between ocean, mountains and forest, Vancouver has enough nature and culture to occupy visitors for many days.
 The best way to experience the city would be to do a little bit from each of those categories, whether that would be shopping at the Granville Island Public Market or on Robson Street, going to the world-class Museum of Anthropology or the Vancouver Aquarium, and wandering around the lush woods of Stanley Park.